Bolivia Visa and Passport Requirements

 The cost of tourist and transit visas for Bolivia depends on the nationality of the traveller; enquire at the embassy (or consular section at the embassy).
 For US travellers, a tourist visa costs US$160 and a specific purpose visa (eg for business) costs US$85.
 For nationals of Bulgaria, Cyprus, Malta and Romania, the visa is free of charge.

 Tourist visas for Bolivia are valid for 90 days from the date of entry for US citizens and 30 days for other nationalities requiring a visa.
-For US citizens only, this visa can be used for up to three 90-day trips within five years.
+For US citizens only, this visa can be used for up to three trips per year within a five-year period, up to a maximum of 90 days per year.

 Specific purpose visas for all nationalities are valid for 30 days and can be renewed at the immigration office in Bolivia.